dentarg/auth0-blog/_posts/2017-05-16-integrating-node-dot-js-build-tools-with-maven.markdown

 </project>
 ```

 With these elements, we can choose what kind of release we are going to do.
-If we want to package our app to production , which will uglify our AngularJS source code, we will need to execute the following command:
+If we want to package our app to production, which will uglify our AngularJS source code, we will need to execute the following command:

 ```bash
 mvn clean package -P production